cblp/stack-offline/README.md

   - do pack GHC

 Output:
-- big `tgz` archive (from handreds of megabytes in minimal case to several gigabytes and beyond) with packages and compiler.
+- big `tgz` archive (from hundreds of megabytes in minimal case to several gigabytes and beyond) with packages and compiler.
 - a script extracting everything into proper positions in user's `~/.stack`.